rm511130/PCF4CAS/README.md

 ![](./images/lab.png)

-1. Continuing on your Ubuntu VM:
+1. Continuing on your Ubuntu VM.
+The `ingress-rbac-allinone.yml` file in the home directory of your Ubuntu VM needs to be updated.
+Use this version instead: [`ingress-rbac-allinone.yml`](https://github.com/rm511130/PCF4CAS/blob/master/ingress-rbac-allinone.yml)

 ```
 pks get-kubeconfig pks_managers_cluster -u pks_admin -p password -a https://api.pks.ourpcf.com -k